Frequently Asked Questions

 Does Habitat for Humanity give away homes?

 No, homes are not given to anyone.
 Habitat is not a charity or a “hand-out” but instead it is a “hand-up” program that effectively empowers families, lifting them out of the hopelessness of poverty and substandard, unsafe housing.
 Each Habitat homeowner in the Greater Fredericksburg area contributes 300 hours of “sweat equity” to build their own home and those of their neighbors.
 Habitat homes are sold to homeowners at no profit.
+All Habitat families assume an affordable interest free 20-30 year mortgage loan to pay for their new home.

 How is Habitat for Humanity of Greater Fredericksburg able to build affordable homes?